gilchea/sciencebenchmark-nl2sql/README.md

 (Link paper will be deployed)

+## Database

+The PostgreSQL databases for database used for this benchmark can be found at the following links: [CORDIS](https://drive.usercontent.google.com/download?id=1-YXF9mPN7GmK4ApBz2aZjAoJkdpPE6JF&export=download&authuser=0)

+After downloading, extract (if needed) and place all files into data

 ## Citation

 If you would like to cite this paper, please use the following reference: